Easy-to-Code Navigation that Scrolls With You: It’s Possible!

 Part of designing a website is determining where the site’s main links–its navigation–should be displayed in a layout.
 It’s important to place the navigation in a clearly visible spot, where the user does not have to scroll or hunt endlessly for it.

-Yet many webdesigners balk at just putting the navigation in the same tired old places in a layout every time; you want to be able to innovate just a little, make your layout look different from everybody else’s, but still be easily browsable.
+Yet many of us webdesigners balk at just putting the navigation in the same tired old places in a layout every time; you want to be able to innovate just a little, make your layout look different from everybody else’s.
+Yet your site must still be easy to browse.

 With that in mind, what are some of the traditional navigation placements?

-Many websites nowadays have at least some navigational links placed at the far left of their layouts.
+Many websites nowadays have at least some navigational links placed at the far left of their layouts, like the graphic above.
 For left-to-right readers, this works great, because the left-to-right reader’s eye instinctively navigates to the top and/or left of any page to begin viewing, and having navigation placed there can direct them quickly to your content.

 This is actually a favorite navigation position of mine, because it’s a bit unexpected.
 This way, users are drawn to your index page’s content first.
 If you’re creating a site that’s meant to be browsed slowly and thoroughly, this is a great design, and it works well for personal sites.

-This is how I generally use it in my layouts, because I’m making only the links display in a block format:
+This is how I generally use this CSS style in my layouts, because I’m making only the links in my navigation display in a block format:

-Here’s an example of what display:block can do:
+Here’s an example of what display:block can do, from one of my domain’s previous layouts:

 #nav a:hover {display:block; background-image: url(‘your_image_name.gif’);}